Discover top website trends and insights for 2025

 Alpha testing evaluates the functionality and performance of a product within a controlled prelaunch environment.
 It involves inspecting individual features and user workflows to expose potential bugs or hitches that need to be fixed.

-An alpha test falls under the category of structural testing, which means testers know the product’s internal code structure.
+An alpha test falls under the category of structural testing(white box testing), which means testers know the product’s internal code structure.
 This familiarity empowers testers to deliver in-depth technical insights, a perspective distinct from a typical end user’s.
 Alpha testers evaluate the product’s operation under various simulated conditions, such as high-load situations, unusual user inputs, or irregular system states, to ensure the product delivers optimal results, even under challenging conditions.

 Key characteristics of alpha testing include: